DongTran2003/Coffee-Shop-Analysis/README.md

 FROM transactions;
 ```

-By applying this process, we can accurately group items into their respective orders, allowing for a thorough market basket analysis.
+By applying this process, we can accurately group items that are purchased at the same transaction date and time into their respective orders, allowing for a thorough market basket analysis.

 ### **The Analysis**